 The Danish FSA applies a model for measuring whether a bank has a high-risk profile - the Supervisory Diamond.
 The model identifies five areas considered to be indicators of increased risk if not within certain limits.

-The Group meets by a wide margin the limits for large exposures, loan growth, exposures towards real estate, excess liquidity and stable funding.
+The Group meets by a wide margin the limits for large exposures, loan growth, exposures towards property, funding-ratio and the liquidity indicator.

-5 Market Risk
+5. Market Risk